-As at December 31, 2018, the Corporation had loans payable of \$14,718,382 (December 31, 2017 - \$51,662,949).
-First priority charges on specific mortgage investments are granted as security for the loans payable.
-The loans mature on dates consistent with those of the underlying mortgages.
-The loans are on a non-recourse basis and bear interest at their contractual rates.
-The Corporation's principal balance outstanding under the mortgages for which a priority charge has been granted was \$18,672,754 at December 31, 2018 (December 31, 2017 - \$67,694,104).
+First priority charges on specific mortgage investments have been granted as security for the loans payable.
+These loans matured on dates consistent with those of the underlying mortgages, which have been fully repaid during the third quarter of 2019.
+These loans were on a non-recourse basis and bore interest at the weighted average effective rate of 6.10% at the time of repayment (December 31, 2018 - 6.09%).
+The Corporation's principal balance outstanding under the mortgages for which a first priority charge has been granted is \$nil as at December 31, 2019 (December 31, 2018 - \$18,672,754).